VibhavSimha/Zero-Knowledge-Proof-LAN-Chat-Application/README.md

 - **Important:** In `client/src/App.js`, set the API and WebSocket URLs to use your server's LAN IP (e.g., `http://192.168.1.42:4000`), not `localhost`, for other devices to connect.

 ## Usage Guide

-1. **Register:**
+### 1. Registration
+- Click "Register New Account"
-   - Enter a username and generate a secret (kept locally).
+- Enter a username and password (minimum 6 characters)
-   - The app creates a ZKP public key/commitment.
+- The app will create your account using ZKP
+- Your password is never sent to the server

-2. **Login:**
+### 2. Login
+- Click "Login"
+- Enter your username
+- Enter your password when prompted
-   - Prove knowledge of your secret using ZKP (no password sent).
+- The app will prove knowledge of your password using ZKP

+### 3. Chat
+- Once authenticated, you can see other online users
-   - If successful, you can start a private chat with another authenticated user.
+- Click on a user to start a private chat
-3. **Chat:**
-   - Messages are currently sent in plaintext after authentication.
-(Encryption can be added in the future.)
+- Messages are sent after ZKP authentication

-## Security Explanation
+## Security Features

-- **Zero Knowledge Proof:**
-  - Uses the Schnorr protocol (via elliptic) to prove knowledge of a secret without revealing it.
-  - No passwords or secrets are ever sent to the server.
-- **No User Data Stored:**
-  - The server is stateless regarding users; all authentication is ephemeral.
-- **Encryption:**
+### Zero Knowledge Proof
+- **Schnorr Protocol:** Uses elliptic curve cryptography for efficient ZKP
+- **Password Derivation:** PBKDF2 with 100,000 iterations and unique salt
+- **No Password Transmission:** Passwords never leave the client
+- **Stateless Authentication:** Each login requires a fresh proof

+### Cryptographic Properties
+- **Completeness:** Honest users always succeed in authentication
+- **Soundness:** Dishonest users cannot authenticate without knowing the password
+- **Zero-Knowledge:** Server learns nothing about the password during authentication

+### Data Protection
+- **No Password Storage:** Server only stores public keys and salts
+- **Ephemeral Sessions:** Authentication sessions are temporary
-  - [Not yet implemented] Messages are currently sent in plaintext after authentication.
-For true end-to-end encryption, a shared secret (e.g., ECDH) should be used to encrypt/decrypt messages.
+- **No Message Encryption:** Messages are currently sent in plaintext after authentication

 ## For Developers

+### Key Components
+- **Server (`/server/index.js`):** Handles registration, login, ZKP verification, and WebSocket chat
+- **Client (`/client/src/App.js`):** React app with registration, login, and chat UI
+- **ZKP Implementation:** Uses elliptic library for Schnorr protocol

+### API Endpoints
+- `POST /api/register` - User registration with password
+- `POST /api/login` - Initiate ZKP authentication
+- `POST /api/challenge` - Get random challenge for ZKP
+- `POST /api/zkp-auth` - Submit ZKP proof for verification

+### Future Enhancements
+- End-to-end message encryption using ECDH
+- Persistent user storage (database)
+- Multi-factor authentication
-- See `/server` and `/client` for code.
+- Message history and offline support
-- ZKP logic is in the main app files using the elliptic library.

 ## License
 MIT